scottsandersdev/steepd/README.md

 npm install

 # serve with hot reload at localhost:8080
-npm run dev
+npm start

-# build for production with minification
+# build for production with minification and preview the build
 npm run build
 ```